top of page

 What is a Pap Smear?

-Understanding the procedure can help reduce the anxiety associated with Pap smears.
+Understanding the procedure can help to reduce your anxiety.
 Here's what will usually happens:

 1. Preparation: You'll be asked to undress from the waist down and lie on an exam table.
 Our clinic doesn’t use stirrups; we’ll ask you to bend your legs at the knees.